acpennlab/statistics-resampling-project/README.md

 * On the GitHub repository page in your browser, click the updated Binder badge to launch your project
 * Edit or upload your data and create and edit your notebooks within the temporary instance of JupyterLab
 * From the file menu, save and then download your files to your local copy of the repository (replacing existing files if necessary).
 Note that if your instance of Binder times-out, use the Jupyter-Offline-Notebook toolbar to store the visible copy of the notebook (as described [here](https://github.com/manics/jupyter-offlinenotebook)).
 * Finally, in GitHub desktop, enter a short commit summary and push the changes to the `master` branch of your online GitHub repository.
 Next time, simply return to your GitHub repo site and repeat the last four steps of these instructions to continue with your project.
-You have embraced open-science!

 If you use this resource, make it easier to find by giving the [acpennlab/statistics-resampling-project](https://github.com/acpennlab/statistics-resampling-project) repository a [star](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars). 🌟